domx9200/FameChecker/README.md

 def self.infoStatus?(famousPerson, info)
 ```

+additionaly, I have created a game switch with the default value of 2765. you can access it through `FameChecker.FAME_SWITCH`.
+If you want to modify this value, you can do so within **userFunctions.rb**.

 ### Inputting PBS Information

 There is a bunch of different elements to talk about when it comes to inputting information.